Table of Contents

 cmake --build . --config Release

-This way all codecs and their dependencies will be compiled into sail-codecs.dll
+This way all codecs and their dependencies will be compiled into sail-codecs.dll.

 Are there any C/C++ examples?

-directory in the source tree.
+Yes.
+See the examples directory in the source tree.

 Are there any bindings to other programming languages?

 Yes.
-Currently SAIL supports the following bindings:
+SAIL currently supports the following language bindings:

 - C++